hmcts/java-logging/java-logging-appinsights/README.md

 #### Provide Instrumentation Key

-Configure below spring property with App Insights Instrumentation key.
-While using CNP webapp module, this is taken care.
+Set environment variable: AZURE_APPLICATIONINSIGHTS_INSTRUMENTATIONKEY, if you are deploying using the CNP pipeline this will be automatically added for you
 ```properties
 azure.application-insights.instrumentation-key=<key here>
 ```